- 1) Treat your calendar like a product

 - 2) Timebox email and Slack

 Freelancers sell time, attention, or outcomes—but all three consume hours.
+Research from Upwork shows that time management is consistently among the top challenges for independent professionals.
 Poor time management shows up as missed deadlines, underpriced projects, and the feeling that you are always working without getting ahead.
 Good time management is not motivational posters; it is systems that protect deep work, client communication, and business development.

 Key Takeaways